sethbilliau/Rbootcamp/README.md

 RStudio is an integrated development environment (IDE) that allows you to write code, make graphics, access files, etc.

 ## Your First R Script
+First, clone or download this repository.
 Using RStudio, open the Rbootcamp.R file and follow along.

 ## Acknowledgements
 Stat 111 RBootcamp